gcrnet/docs/standards/account-naming.md

 ### User Accounts

 All gcrNet user objects will be in the format of: (first initial)(last name)##@gcrnet.org where first and last name are strings and ## is an optional numerical increment.
-Usersnames are limited to 12 characters.
+Usernames are limited to 12 characters.

 For example: